jpl1337/rice/README.md

 ## Installation
-The installation process is expected to be run on a fresh installation of Fedora.
-I have tested this from a default Fedora Workstation ISO in Gnome, but it should in theory work from other spins or builds as well.
+The installation process is expected to be run on a fresh installation of Ubuntu.
 Simply login to the system, start a terminal and run the following:

 ``` sh
 curl https://raw.githubusercontent.com/calebstewart/rice/main/setup.sh | sh